haufse/xtremes/README.md

 -----------
 - **topt**: Contains functions and classes to compute block maxima, high-order statistics, and perform extreme value analysis.
 - **biascorrection**: Implements tools for bias-correcting Top-$t$ Pseudo-MLEs as described in [[BH25]]
+- **miscellaneous**: Provides supplementary functions for other modules
 - **bootstrap**: Provides methods for bootstrapping block maxima and sliding block maxima, with support for both Disjoint and Sliding Block Maxima methods, developed by [[BS24]].

 Installation: